 There are lots of silicone and foam tips supplied in the box with different sizes and types.
 If you’re going to purchase the Acoustune HS1551 CU, there is a process of tip rolling waiting for you.
 The leather carrying case is very practical and looks classy.
 It’s stylish, compact and protective at the same time.
 I absolutely loved it.

 The Acoustune HS1551 CU has one of the most interesting designs I’ve seen in this market.
 It resembles to nothing I can think of, it certainly is unique.
 That sticking out thing on the outer body looks like a volume pot of some kind.
 The earphone is really an interesting piece to look at because of its shape and eye catching color scheme.

 The structural design of the body consists of an inner chamber which has the dynamic driver inside, and an additional outer metal shell, enclosing and protecting it.
 This is done for less interference and for having a robust build.
-Acoustune gave the chamber a shape that can provide less resonance and thus gives a consistent sound.
+Acoustune gave the chamber a shape that can provide less resonance.
+The result is a consistent sound overall.

 BUILD & FIT

 The Acoustune HS1551 CU has a phenomenal build quality.
 The shell, the nozzle and mmcx sockets are all exceptional in terms of build and I think this IEM can be used for years without a problem.
 The OFC cable is also built perfectly, and it even feels like a headphone cable of high quality.
 It’s quite thick and it perfectly completes the unique and sturdy impression of the earphones overall.
 I have absolutely no complaints regarding material quality.